keycloak/keycloak-benchmark/CONTRIBUTING.md

 * Fixes: Issues in a different repository (this shouldn't be used, as issues should be created in the correct repository instead)
 * Resolves: When multiple issues are resolved (this should be avoided)

-Although, GitHub allows alternatives (close, closed, fix, fixed), please only use the above formats.
+Although GitHub allows alternatives (close, closed, fix, fixed), please only use the above formats.

 Creating multi line commit messages with `git` can be done with: